kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/group_replication.md

 {}
 ```

-You can see that the Pod has empty resources that means the scheduler will choose a random node to place the container of the Pod on by default.Now, we are ready to apply the vertical scale on this group replication.
+You can see that the Pod has empty resources that mean the scheduler will choose a random node to place the container of the Pod on by default.
+Now, we are ready to apply the vertical scale on this group replication.

 #### Vertical Scaling

-Here, we are going to update the resources of the database cluster to meet up the desired resources after scaling.
+Here, we are going to update the resources of the database cluster to meet up with the desired resources after scaling.

 **Create MySQLOpsRequest:**